FallDownTheSystem/blog/src/pages/Examples.md

 ## Read more

-The More component let's you hide text until a user clicks on a button to show it.
+The More component lets you hide text until a user clicks on a button to show it.
 This is useful if you want to include additional information in a tip or a note, but don't want to to be overly long, in case the reader isn't interested.

 ::: more
 This is a simple more component